PauWol/Nova-Speaks-2.0/README.md

 # Nova-Speaks-2.0
-Like Nova-Speak version &lt; 2.0 but now it can triger functions
+Like Nova-Speak version &lt; 2.0 but now it can triger functions using cases and processing return Values.